varvarigos/GenLLM-chem-predictor/README.md

 ## 🚀 Running the Code

-To train or run inference with the hybrid GNN–LLM pipeline, execute:
+To train and run validation with the hybrid GNN–LLM pipeline, execute:

 ```bash
 python3 main.py